omnitest/openstack-sdk-samples/README.md

 - Go
 - .NET

-You only need to install the developer tools for the language itself - the test suite will take care of installing project dependencies.

 ### Infrastructure

-The test suite assumes that you have setup the ".dev" pseudo-TLD that always resolves to local host.
-This is used to proxy requests via a Pacto server so they can be intercepted for testing and monitoring purposes.
+In order to "spy" on the APIs the test suite rewrites the serice catalogue so that all endpoints go through a local proxy server.
+It does this by using the ".dev" pseudo-TLD, so you'll need to make sure that make sure .dev addresses resolve to localhost.

 This can be easily achieved with [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) on [OSX](http://passingcuriosity.com/2013/dnsmasq-dev-osx/) or Linux.
 The [Windows alternatives](http://serverfault.com/questions/539591/how-to-resolve-all-dev-domains-to-localhost-on-windows) are a bit trickier.